AdelaideB9/blog-old/_posts/2021-03-29-umass-heim.md

 ![https://i.imgur.com/EZ3LsiC.png](https://i.imgur.com/EZ3LsiC.png)

-We see that the browser first makes a POST request to `/auth` with the form data, and is then redirected to the URL `/auth?access_token=<JWT>&jwt_secret_key=arottenbranchwillbefoundineverytree`.
+We see that the browser first makes a POST request to `/auth` with the form data, and is then redirected to the URL:

+`/auth?access_token=<JWT>&jwt_secret_key=arottenbranchwillbefoundineverytree`

-Leaked at the end of the redirect URL is the `jwt_secret_key`, which is used for encrypting the JSON Web Tokens:
+Leaked at the end of the redirect URL is the `jwt_secret_key`, which is used for encrypting JSON Web Tokens:

 `arottenbranchwillbefoundineverytree`